datacenter/cilium-dc-design/docs/aci/advanced_design.md

 This design aims to provide you with an easy and high scalable design; however, it comes with the following drawbacks:

-1. External services can only be advertised as “Cluster Scope”: This requirement is imposed by MagLev.
+1. External services can only be advertised as “Cluster Scope”: This requirement is imposed by Maglev.
 This drawback is however of minor consequence thanks for Direct Server Return.
 2. Potential bottle necks for egress traffic
 3. Node IP is "hidden" behind a L3OUT so there is a small loss of visibility compared to the Simplicity first design.